Newbery Medal-winner Kelly Barnhill's debut novel is an eerie tale of magic, friendship, and sacrifice.

 Enter a world where magic bubbles just below the surface. . . .

-The Mostly True Story of Jack is an eerie tale of magic, friendship, and sacrifice.
-It's about things broken and things put back together.
-Above all, it's about finding a place to belong.
+The Mostly True Story of Jack is a stunning debut novel about things broken, things put back together, and finding a place to belong.

 —Publishers Weekly, starred review